XinmengXu/NSC-Net/README.md

 > **Neural-Inspired Modeling of Auditory Selection and Compensation for Audio-Visual Speech Separation**

 NSC-Net is an audio-visual speech separation model built around explicit auditory selection and cross-modal compensation.
-The code is provided as a compact reference implementation for readers.

 The main model is implemented in:

 ```text